peterjc/galaxy_blast/tools/make_nr/README.rst

 Citation
 ========

-If you cannot cite this repository directly, please cite one of the following papers:
+If you cannot cite the GitHub repository directly, please cite one of the following papers:

 Cock et al 2009.
 Biopython: freely available Python tools for computational